 The first way to proving our hypothesis is that we communicate with all of our customers and inquire if they know all our product lines.
 The second way is to communicate with as many customers as possible until we come across any customer that does not know all our product lines.
 From this example, we can see that if we find even one customer then that disproves our hypothesis.
 Thus, this is the reason why in statistics, sometimes it is easier to find an exception to disproving a hypothesis rather than proving it.

-Big Data on the other hand, inverts the generally acceptable process from hypothesis then data sample collection to data collection then hypothesis.
-What this means is that Big Data emphasizes on collecting data first and then coming up with a hypothesis based on patterns found in the data.
+Big Data, on the other hand, inverts the generally acceptable process from hypothesis then data sample collection to data collection then a hypothesis.
+What this means is that Big Data emphasizes collecting data first and then coming up with a hypothesis based on patterns found in the data.
 Generally speaking, when we talk about Big Data, we are concerned with the 3 Vs that include:

 - Volume – Amount of data

 Some have indicated that we need to go beyond just the above three Vs and should also include:

 - Viscosity – Resistance to the flow of data

 - Variability – Changes in the flow changes of data

 - Volatility – Validity of the data

 - Virality – Speed at which data is shared

 I would take the Big Data concept a bit further and introduce: